Peter DeBoer: New Jersey Devils

-DeBoer was hired as head coach on July 19, 2011, by the New Jersey Devils following two interviews with former Devils general manager Lou Lamoriello.
+On July 19, 2011, the New Jersey Devils hired DeBoer as the team's head coach following two interviews with former Devils general manager Lou Lamoriello.
 In his first season, DeBoer posted career highs in wins and point totals, guiding his team to the Stanley Cup playoffs for the first time in his coaching career.
 The Devils beat their first round opponent, DeBoer's former Florida Panthers, in double overtime in Game 7.
-The Devils would also go on to dispatch the Philadelphia Flyers in five games in round two and the New York Rangers in six games in the Eastern Conference Finals.
+The Devils would also go on to dispatch the Philadelphia Flyers in five games in round two and the New York Rangers in six games in the Eastern Conference finals.
 It was the first time the New Jersey Devils had reached the Stanley Cup Finals since 2003.
 The Devils, however, lost the Finals to the Los Angeles Kings in six games.

 The Devils slipped into last place in the Atlantic Division in the 2012–13 season, going 19–19–10 (48 points) in the lockout-shortened, 48-game season and failing to qualify for the 2013 playoffs.

 In 2013–14, the Devils began the year with a 1–5–3 record and were not able to rebound from their poor start, finishing sixth in the newly created Metropolitan Division with a 35–29–18 record, failing to qualify for the post-season for their second straight season.

 On December 26, 2014, after leading New Jersey to a subpar 12–17–7 record, the Devils fired DeBoer, replacing him with both Scott Stevens and Adam Oates in a dual-coaching setup.

 San Jose Sharks

-On May 28, 2015, DeBoer was named head coach of the San Jose Sharks, replacing former head coach Todd McLellan.
+On May 28, 2015, the San Jose Sharks hired DeBoer as the team's head coach, replacing former head coach Todd McLellan.
 In his first season, he led the Sharks to the playoffs after finishing third in their division.
-They defeated the Los Angeles Kings in 5 games, Nashville Predators in 7 in the second round, and won the Western Conference Finals against the St. Louis Blues in 6 games, making it the second time DeBoer has made the Stanley Cup Finals in his first year coaching a new team.
+They defeated the Los Angeles Kings in 5 games, Nashville Predators in 7 in the second round, and won the Western Conference finals against the St. Louis Blues in 6 games, making it the second time DeBoer has made the Stanley Cup Finals in his first year coaching a new team.
 On December 11, 2019, DeBoer was fired by the Sharks after a 15–16–2 start to the season.